 Analytical approach

-Analysis of the differences between groups of students in 2018 and 2019 tells us that such differences in exam outcomes existed in pre-pandemic times and can vary from year to year even in normal times.
-By comparing changes in these differences between 2023 and 2019 and between 2023 and 2022, against changes between 2019 and 2018, we identified the ‘notable’ changes between 2023 and 2019 and those between 2023 and 2022.
-We used a series of criteria (see Methodology sections below) to identify changes that we considered to be practically significant while taking into consideration normal between-year fluctuations.
-In this paper, we use the word ‘notable’ to refer to between-group differences that met these criteria.
+Looking at the differences between groups of students in 2018 and 2019 tells us that differences in exam outcomes existed in pre-pandemic times and can vary from year to year even in normal times.
+By comparing changes in these differences between 2024 and 2023 against changes between 2019 and 2018, we identified the ‘notable’ changes between 2024 and 2023 .
+We used a series of criteria (see Methodology tab) to identify changes that we considered to be practically significant while taking into consideration normal between-year fluctuations.
+In this paper, we use the word ‘notable’ to refer to between-group differences that met all of these criteria.
 The term ‘notable’ is not intended to convey any judgement of the importance of the change in question.

 The variables included in the models, along with their reference categories in brackets, were: